FAQ’s

 Projects with primarily a local emphasis: The foundation prefers to support specific projects and strategies with potential broad applicability to other organizations or communities.

-Village improvement and basic farmer training programs: Generalized village improvement efforts, basic organic farming, animal husbandry training projects, or general operating support for agricultural extension programs are not a priority.
+Basic farmer training programs: Generalized village improvement efforts, basic organic farming, animal husbandry training projects, or general operating support for agricultural extension programs are not a priority.

 Capital requests: The foundation does not fund capital improvement projects, large equipment purchases, or funds to build buildings, water systems, pumps, wells, etc.